 *No extensions or exceptions.

 A common Tri-Council application form is available on the respective granting websites.
 This form must be used to apply for the CGS-FSS supplements.
-Please submit hard copy with original signature.
+Please submit a hard or electronic copy with original signature to GPS.

 - An outline of the intended research activities during the study period abroad (maximum 2 pages).
 See agency website for important detailed requirements of this document.

 - The agency specific consent form(s) with original signature(s).

 Required letters directly to GPS: